Kramm History, Family Crest & Coats of Arms

 The surname Kramm was first found in Silesia and Bohemia, where the name contributed greatly to the development of an emerging nation and would later play a large role in the tribal and national conflicts of the area.
 The name Kroh or Krohe was common in mediaeval Germany, as it meant "grau" (in English, "grey").
 Chronicles mention Dietrich Kro of Prague in 1411.
 The endings "-er," "-man," "-meier," "-mayer," and "-au" were often quite interchangeable in early German names, and chronicles first mention Peter Kromer of Liegnitz in 1381.

-Important Dates for the Kramm family
+Early History of the Kramm family

 This web page shows only a small excerpt of our Kramm research.
 Another 287 words (20 lines of text) covering the years 1500, 1512, 1543, 1551, 1589, 1606, and 1763 are included under the topic Early Kramm History in all our PDF Extended History products and printed products wherever possible.